superfeedr/blog.superfeedr.com/_posts/2015-10-07-rss-bot-telegram-lambda.markdown

 ---
 layout: post
-title: "Building an RSS bot for Telegraph with AWS Lambda"
+title: "Building an RSS bot for Telegram with AWS Lambda"
 author_name: Julien
 author_uri: http://ouvre-boite.com
 author_email_md5: b30ce50678f0e934eaa6697425c59dd7
-description: "In this post we illustrate how to create an RSS bot with Superfeedr, Amazon Lambda for the Telegraph messenger."
+description: "In this post we illustrate how to create an RSS bot with Superfeedr, Amazon Lambda for the Telegram messenger."
 tags: [rss, bot, webhook]
 ---

-In this post we illustrate how to create an **RSS bot** with [Superfeedr](http://superfeedr.com/), [Amazon Lambda](https://aws.amazon.com/lambda/) for the [Telegraph messenger](https://telegram.org).
+In this post we illustrate how to create an **RSS bot** with [Superfeedr](http://superfeedr.com/), [Amazon Lambda](https://aws.amazon.com/lambda/) for the [Telegram messenger](https://telegram.org).

 What's an RSS bot you ask?
 Well, that's simple.
 It's a chat bot which answers the following commands: `/subscribe http://blog.superfeedr.com/atom.xml` and will then send you messages when the feed updates.
-Are you using Telegraph?
+Are you using Telegram?
 [Try it by yourself](https://telegram.me/superfeedr_bot)!

-In practice, both Superfeedr and Telegraph's bot API rely on **webhooks** ([PubSubHubbub is webhooks](http://blog.superfeedr.com/webhooks-improved/) with benefits).
+In practice, both Superfeedr and Telegram's bot API rely on **webhooks** ([PubSubHubbub is webhooks](http://blog.superfeedr.com/webhooks-improved/) with benefits).
 This means that our app's main goal will be to *translate incoming messages* from one to the other.
 We'll do that by processing incoming HTTP requests from a service and trigger and outbound HTTP request to the other.

 ### Lambda